TALHA-MOMIN/CODTECH-TASK-2/README.md

 • **Pandas :** Used for data manipulation and analysis.
 • **Matplotlib :** Employed for crating static , animated and interactive visualizations.
 • **Stop Words Removal:** Eliminating common words (e.g., "and", "the") that do not contribute significant meaning.

+**Conclusion:** The Social Media Sentiment Analysis project using NLP demonstrates how text data from social media can be effectively analyzed to gauge public sentiment.
+The analysis shows the power of NLP techniques in classifying opinions as positive, negative, or neutral, providing valuable insights into public perceptions and trends.